 - Conditions are based on a simplified query - group by or baseline queries are not supported.

-The process for the analysis of triggering conditions to activate or deactivate an Alert (ON or OFF) is based on the concept of a rolling temporal window of date coming into Statful.
-We provide a detailed explanation of how this is achieved both for Transformation and Any/No Data conditions below.
+The process for the analysis of triggering conditions to activate or deactivate an Alert (ON or OFF) is based on the concept of a rolling temporal window of Metric data coming into Statful.
+We provide below a detailed explanation of how this is achieved for Transformation and Any/No Data conditions.

 - Received data points are stored in buckets on a per Alert basis.